Brtgkrk/SmartSensify-API/README.md

 - Added POST endpoint to /sensors/data, which accepts a secret key and sensor data.
 - Added a description field to sensors.
 - Updated sensor PUT endpoint, allowing users to update only certain fields.

+#### 0.2.1 (Current Version)

+- startDate and endDate parameters are now avaiable at /sensors/:id/data endpoint, parameters should be within user local time, hovever endpoint returns data with utc time instead.
+- Support for downloading data as csv from API (can be imported directly into Excel, PowerBI or other business inteligence aplications with link and Authentication token)

 ## Planned future updates